 Design students present their portfolios each spring at events in New York City.
 Fashion design majors present their senior collections at the annual on-campus fashion show and may have their collections selected for the annual New York City fashion show.

 It is always a great pleasure to welcome our new and returning students to the Warehouse.
-For us, this academic year marks a historic milestone as we celebrate the launch of the new School of Design.
+Every year brings an exciting new start full of limitless potential.

+For me this academic year is particularly exciting because we are welcoming nine new full-time faculty members covering all of our undergraduate majors.
 As we move into the future, we must first recognize the dedication of our faculty members whose efforts over many years have resulted in these notable achievements.
-This year, they have been joined by several new members who bring their enthusiasm and global expertise to our community.

-We should always keep in mind that the fundamental role of design in academia is to challenge the status quo, to act as a mirror, and to critique conventional sensibilities and standards of practice.
-The emerging domain of our School of Design, and more specifically its transdisciplinary collaborations, must promote work that is simultaneously speculative and pragmatic, global and local.
-Over the next semester, we will continue to refine our curriculum and working methodologies embodying an ethos which balances rigorous educational challenge with support, to address how we, one of the most disciplinarily diverse design schools in North America, and one of the few who have a dedicated design first-year experience, can support and prepare our students to become tomorrow’s design leaders.
+We should always keep in mind that the fundamental role of design in academia is to challenge the status quo and to critique conventional sensibilities and standards of practice.
+The emerging domain of our School of Design, and more specifically its trans-disciplinary collaborations, must promote work that is simultaneously speculative and pragmatic, global and local.
+Over the next year, we will continue to refine our curriculum and working methodologies embodying an ethos which balances rigorous educational challenge with dynamic support, to address how we—one of the most disciplinarily diverse design schools in North America and one of the few who have a dedicated first-year experience—can support and prepare our students to become tomorrow’s design leaders.